Find Schools

 Are There Job Opportunities for Marking Clerks?

 In the United States, there were 2,008,600 jobs for Marking Clerk in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 101,000 new jobs for Marking Clerk by 2026.
-The BLS estimates 269,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 269,200 job openings in this field each year.

 undefined